autonity/docs.autonity.org/reference/api/vesting/stakeable/index.md

 - the `msg.sender` address has a Newton balance greater than  or equal to the amount deposited to the new vesting contract.
 - the identifier for the new vesting contract will be a valid contract ID.

-The new stakeable vesting contract is then created with the deposited amount of Newton stake token.
+The new stakeable vesting contract is then created for the stated amount of Newton stake token.

 #### Parameters